Sicco Mansholt

-In December 1957 Mansholt was nominated as the first European Commissioner from the Netherlands in the First Hallstein Commission.
-Lardinois was giving the portfolio of Agriculture and was appointed as the first Vice-President of the European Commission.
+In December 1957, Mansholt was nominated as the first European Commissioner from the Netherlands in the First Hallstein Commission.
+Lardinois was given the portfolio of Agriculture and was appointed as the first Vice-President of the European Commission.
 He resigned as Minister of Agriculture, Fisheries and Food Supplies on 1 January 1958 and the First Hallstein Commission was installed on 7 January 1958.
-Mansholt continued to serve as European Commissioner for Agriculture and Vice-President in the Second Hallstein Commission, the Rey Commission and the Malfatti Commission.
+Mansholt continued to serve as European Commissioner for Agriculture and vice-president in the Second Hallstein Commission, the Rey Commission and the Malfatti Commission.
 In February 1972 Mansholt was nominated as the next President of the European Commission.
 The Mansholt Commission was installed on 1 March 1972 and oversaw the creation of the European Monetary System on 24 April 1972 and the first enlargement on 1 January 1973.
 The Mansholt Commission was succeeded by the Ortoli Commission on 5 January 1973.

-After his retirement Mansholt occupied numerous seats as a nonprofit director for supervisory boards for several international non-governmental organizations and research institutes (Institute of International Relations Clingendael, European Centre for Development Policy Management, Netherlands Atlantic Association, Transnational Institute, Club of Rome, Humanistic Association, Royal Holland Society of Sciences and Humanities and the Carnegie Foundation) and as an advocate and lobbyist for European integration and humanism.
+After his retirement, Mansholt occupied numerous seats as a nonprofit director for supervisory boards for several international non-governmental organizations and research institutes (Institute of International Relations Clingendael, European Centre for Development Policy Management, Netherlands Atlantic Association, Transnational Institute, Club of Rome, Humanistic Association, Royal Holland Society of Sciences and Humanities and the Carnegie Foundation) and as an advocate and lobbyist for European integration and humanism.
 He was known for his abilities as a negotiator and manager.
 Mansholt continued to comment on political affairs as an elder statesman until his death.
 He holds the distinction of being the longest-serving Minister of Agriculture, the longest-serving European Commissioner from the Netherlands, the longest-serving European Commissioner for Agriculture and the only Dutchman to have served as President of the European Commission.
 He is recognized as one of the Founding fathers of the European Union.

 Early life and studies

 Sicco Leendert Mansholt was born on 13 September 1908 in Ulrum, in the province of Groningen, Netherlands.
 Mansholt came from a socialist farmer's family in the province of Groningen.
 Both his father and grandfather were supporters of early socialist leaders such as Multatuli, Domela Nieuwenhuis, and Troelstra.
 His father, Lambertus H. Mansholt, was a delegate for the socialist SDAP party in the Groningen provincial chamber.
-His mother, Wabien Andreae, daughter of a judge in Heerenveen, was one of the first women to have studied Political Science.
+His mother, Wabien Andreae, daughter of a judge in Heerenveen, was one of the first women to have studied political science.
 She organised political meetings for other women, usually in their own homes.
 Together with two brothers and two sisters, Mansholt was raised at "Huis ter Aa", a grand villa in Glimmen.
-He attended the HBS-school in Groningen and after that went to Deventer, to the School of Tropical Agriculture, where he studied to become a tobacco farmer.
+He attended the HBS school in Groningen and after that went to Deventer, to the School of Tropical Agriculture, where he studied to become a tobacco farmer.